benkoshy/gurubase-widget/README.md

    - Copy the Widget ID and use it in the installation section

 > [!IMPORTANT]
 > Widget IDs are unique to the provided full domains, including subdomains.
 If you create a Widget ID for `https://www.example.com`, Gurubase will only accept incoming requests from `https://www.example.com`.
 Requests from subdomains or localhost will be rejected.
 You can create a new Widget ID for local testing using your app's full localhost domain, e.g., `http://localhost:<your_local_app_port>`.
+Or if you are using various ports, you can specify a glob: `http://localhost:*`.

 ## Installation
 The only thing you need to do is to add the widget.js to your website as follows: